 Children are encouraged to bring two named bottles of water with them on a daily basis which they can drink throughout the school day.

-Please find attached allergy matrix sheets for the Autumn term;
+Please find attached allergy matrix sheets for the Summer term;

 Pupil Premium and Free School Meals